matteocorti/check_ssl_cert/README.md

       --require-san                Require the presence of a Subject Alternative Name
                                    extension
+      --require-security-header header require the specified HTTP
+                                   security header (e.g., X-Frame-Options)
+                                   (deprecated use --require-http-header)
+      --require-security-headers-path path the path to be used to fetch HTTP security headers
       --require-x-frame-options [path] Require the presence of the X-Frame-Options HTTP header
                                    'path' is the optional path to be used